“Ideas to Improve Your Family Scripture Study,” Scripture Study Ideas (2021)

-Remember that the home is the ideal place for gospel learning.
+Remember that the home is the ideal place for gospel learning and teaching.
 You can learn and teach the gospel at home in ways that are not possible in a Church class.
 Be creative as you think of ways to help your family learn from the scriptures.
 Consider some of the following ideas to enhance your family scripture study.

 Sing songs that reinforce the principles taught in the scriptures.

 Give family members time to share scripture passages that they have found meaningful during their personal study.

 Invite family members to summarize in their own words what they learn from the scriptures you study.

 After reading a scripture passage, ask family members to share ways the passage applies to their lives.